 At SF State Since:

 Betty Yu is an Associate Professor in the Department of Speech, Language, and Hearing Sciences.
-Before joining the faculty at San Francisco State, she practiced as a speech-language therapist primarily serving young children and their families in minority communities.
+Before joining the faculty at San Francisco State, she practiced as a speech-language therapist primarily serving young children and their families in Chinese-speaking communities.
 Her research interest is in how the development of communicative, linguistic and sociocultural competencies interfaces with dominant language ideologies, institutional practices/policies, and family socialization.
-Her current research focuses on the communication experiences of children on the autism spectrum and their families within bilingual contexts (more information on the Autism & Heritage Language Research website).
+Her current research focuses on the communication experiences of young autistic children within bilingual/multilingual communities as they and their families interact with early intervention service providers for the first time.
 She is a member of the Conversation Analysis Research in Autism (CARA) research group.
-She teaches courses related to language development, atypical language development, cultural and linguistic diversity, intervention in young children, and counseling in speech-language-hearing.
-The emphasis of her clinical instruction is on the provision of family-centered services to support communication development in children on the autism spectrum.
+She teaches courses related to child language development, social communication development, culturally and linguistically responsive practices and counseling in the speech-language-hearing sciences.
 She is the co-director of Project ALLIES, a project funded by the U.S. Department of Education to prepare speech-language therapists and special educators to work in collaboration to support the social and communication development of autistic students.
 She is a advisory board member to the Asian Pacific Islander Speech-Langugage-Hearing Caucus.

 - University of California at Berkeley/San Francisco State University, 2009, Ph.D.
 Special Education